learnwithparam/rest-aurora/18-nested-resources/README.md

 ## Task 01 - Get user tweets

-Get a user's tweets and retweets
+Get a user's tweets and retweets and learn nested resources